pashaz7b/CTKCraft/README.md

 # CTKCraft

-CTKCraft repo has some simple Python application that uses custom Tkinter modules to create a graphical user interface.
+CTKCraft repo has some simple Python application that uses custom Tkinter module to create a graphical user interface.

 # Videos Or ScreenShots